Simon Fitz-Richard: Career

 He was probably a native of County Louth, where he later owned land, and he also held land in County Kildare.
 He benefited from the patronage of Maurice FitzGerald, 4th Earl of Kildare and other members of the-FitzGerald dynasty As a very young man he may have visited Flanders.

 He was appointed Deputy Escheator of Louth about 1315, and was given custody of the temporalities of the Archdiocese of Armagh in 1321.
-During the Bruce Invasion of Ireland of 1315-18, FitzRichard took part in an official inquiry into the conduct of "the King's enemy" Walter de Lacy, who was accused of joining Edward Bruce, who led the invasion, in Ulster, and of Walter's father-in-law, Sir Richard de Exeter, who was Simon's predecessor as Chief Justice.
+During the Scottish Invasion of Ireland of 1315-18, Fitz-Richard took part in an official inquiry into the conduct of "the King's enemy" Walter de Lacy, who was accused of joining Edward Bruce, who led the invasion, in Ulster, and of Walter's father-in-law, Sir Richard de Exeter, who was Simon's predecessor as Chief Justice.
 Walter de Lacy suffered forfeiture of his estates, but no action was taken against de Exeter.

 Simon appears as a Crown prosecutor in the 1320s and in 1326 he became the King's Serjeant, with a salary of £5 a year.
 In 1331 he became a puisne justice of the Court of Common Pleas (Ireland) and in 1335 he was appointed Chief Justice of the Common Pleas.
 He held lands in Louth and Ulster and at Maynooth, County Kildare, and was granted Gormanston, County Meath as a reward for unspecified losses in the King's service, as well as receiving a payment of £100 from the Exchequer of Ireland.
 On the death of John de Bermingham, 1st Earl of Louth, who was killed by his own tenants in the Braganstown Massacre of 1329, FitzRichard was granted wardship of the Earl's two daughters and co-heiresses, Catherine and Maud: presumably it was he who arranged their marriages, to Edmund Lacy and Sir William Tealing respectively.
 He had a royal licence to export corn.
 He acquired great wealth, and by 1336 he was rich enough to make a merchant a loan of £1000: they later went into partnership.